CHAOS

 Acrylic on canvas

 Purple horses under a red sun.
 Nothing is chasing them — the running is the point.
 Speed as a way of feeling alive without needing a reason.
+A metaphor for a chaotic internal struggle.

 "The canvas is the only place where the noise makes sense."